aaaasmile/live-streamer/README.md

 # live-streamer
-Stream music from your Pi
+Music streamer for your Pi